etanol/canute/README.rst

 recursively.

-3. COMPILATION
+3. Compilation
 ==============

-Canute can now compile in many UNIX flavours, as well as in *Hasefroch* natively (both 32-bit and 64-bit) using MinGW.
+Canute can now compile in many UNIX flavours, as well as in *Hasefroch* natively (both 32-bit and 64-bit) using MinGW-w64_.

 The Makefile is written using some GNU Make extensions (beware BSD users, do not forget to use ``gmake``).
 If you are compiling within a GNU environment (GCC), as